Boatwomen's training scheme

-The boatwomen's training scheme was an initiative in the United Kingdom during the Second world war to attract women to work on Britain's canal network.
+The boatwomen's training scheme was an initiative in the United Kingdom during the Second World War to attract women to work on Britain's canal network.
 Initiated by the Grand Union Canal Carrying Company (GUCCC) in 1942 the scheme was taken over by the Ministry of War Transport in 1944.
 The scheme closed after the end of hostilities in 1945.
-Nicknamed the Idle Women due to the Inland Waterways badge they wore in lieu of a uniform, it is estimated that approximately 100 women joined the scheme but only about 45 completed the training and only six are recorded as having participated throughout the length of the scheme.
+Nicknamed the Idle Women, due to the capital letters IW on the Inland Waterways badge they wore in lieu of a uniform, it is estimated that approximately 100 women joined the scheme but only about 45 completed the training and only six are recorded as having participated throughout the length of the scheme.

 Background

-In the early part of the Second world war Britain's canals suffered from a labour shortage, caused mostly by military service (although until 1942 being a waterways boatmen was a reserved occupation) and the higher wages available in other employment.
+In the early part of the Second world war Britain's canals suffered from a labour shortage, caused mostly by military service (although until 1942 being a waterways boatman was a reserved occupation) and the higher wages available in other employment.
 A recruiting drive in 1941 did attract some men to the waterways but the GUCCC noted that they also received 47 applications from women, offers they refused stating that unless the women were members of boating families already employed on the canal, their services could not be utilised.

 Late in 1941 the Ministry of War Transport wrote to boaters Daphne March and Frances Traill who had been using March's own boat, Heather Bell, to transport cargo since 1940 to see if the pair would work with the GUCCC to train women to work the boats.
-March and Traill agreed and brought in Eily "Kit" Gayford to help.
+March and Traill agreed and brought in Eily "Kit" Gayford, a former ballet dancer, to help.
 The GUCCC was one of two companies the ministry had approached and while the GUCCC has responded positively the other company, the Severn and Canal Carrying Company declined the opportunity stating that "to work canal boats by female labour entirely [was] not a practical proposition."

 Training

-Adverts were place in national newspapers in early 1942 and the first trainees started work in May 1942.
+Adverts were placed in national newspapers in early 1942 and the first trainees started work in May 1942.
 Mostly middle class applicants, training consisted of two trainees working alongside Marsh, Traill or Gayford in charge of two canal boats, a powered or 'motor' narrowboat and an unpowered 'butty boat' which was towed by the motor boat.
 Two trips were made normally between London and Birmingham or Oxford carrying grain, coal or metal ingots.
 The first trip was for the trainees to see if they could adapt to the hard conditions and way of life and if they stuck with it, the second trip gave a more thorough grounding in the work before the women were assigned to their own boats.
 The training took about six weeks before the women were considered competent enough to work their own boats.

 The training included how to work the boats, operating locks, loading and unloading cargo, and the geography of the canals.